Brad Pitt, Jennifer Aniston Allegedly Bonding Over Angelina Jolie Hatred?

 Brad Pitt is alleged to have reconciled with Jennifer Aniston, it has been claimed.

-The actor, who infamously broke the actress’s heart when he fell in love with Angelina Jolie and subsequently divorced Jennifer in 2005, is said to have relied on his ex-wife for moral support in the midst of dealing with his nasty breakup with the mother-of-six.
+The actor, who infamously broke the actress’ heart when he fell in love with Angelina Jolie and subsequently divorced Jennifer in 2005, is said to have relied on his ex-wife for moral support in the midst of dealing with his nasty breakup with the mother-of-six.

 In September, Angelina Jolie filed for divorce, leaving Brad Pitt completely blindsided by the move.
 The bigger blow, however, came when the Salt star allegedly participated in a smear campaign to brand Pitt as being anything but a doting father to their children.